lubuntu-team/manual/source/4/4.3/software_sources.rst

 How to Launch
 -------------

-In Muon Package Manager :menuselection:`Settings --> Configure Software Sources`
+In Muon Package Manager :menuselection:`Settings --> Configure Software Sources`.
+Directly from the menu you can :menuselection:`Prefrences --> Software Sources`.

 In Discover Software Center :menuselection:`Settings --> Ubuntu (Default) --> Settings (Gear icon) --> Software Sources`.